 They boast 55% organic ingredients and “100% natural” – I don’t pay much attention to the word “natural” in marketing because anyone can claim anything is “natural”.
 In this case, it means ingredients like seed oils, fruit oils and beeswax.
 The top ingredient is actually olive oil, and I suspect it’s what makes this formula work so well for me.
 Olive oil is very hydrating and soaks well into skin.

 This is a really cute, colorful little set for a stocking stuffer or small gift.
-It’s meant to be hanged on a tree as an ornament, which makes it even more fun.
+It’s meant to be hung on a tree as an ornament, which makes it even more fun.
 You can buy it on Amazon.